Starkku/MapTool/Conversion-Profile-Documentation.md

 #### Description
 Description displayed in the GUI for this profile.

+#### IncludeFiles
+A comma-separated list of filenames including file extensions to read from *same directory as the current conversion profile*.
+Contents of these files will be merged with the current one.
+This only works on one level, so trying to include files from already included files will fail.

 ### TheaterRules

 #### ApplicableTheaters
 A comma-separated list of theater ID's which must match with one declared in a map for the tool to process it.
-Defaults to 'TEMPERATE, SNOW, URBAN, DESERT, NEWURBAN, LUNAR' if a list is omitted.
+Defaults to <pre>ApplicableTheaters=TEMPERATE,SNOW,URBAN,DESERT,NEWURBAN,LUNAR</pre> if a list is omitted.

 ### NewTheater
 A single theater ID which is assigned on any processed maps.